dotnet/training-tutorials/content/csharp/getting-started/lesson-17.md

 As you can see, the `Where` method takes in a lambda expression as a *predicate* to be applied to each item in the list of people.
 In this scenario, every person's Age property is checked to see if it is greater than 30.
 If the result of the expression is true, the current item is added to an an object of type `IEnumerable<T>`.
 This new `IEnumerable<T>` will be an "IEnumerable of Person" `IEnumerable<Person>`, because the `List` it came from was made of `Person` objects.

 ###Skip
-The `Skip` extension method will return only the set of elements after a ingoring the number of elements specified in the method.
+You can also ignore a specified number of elements by using the `Skip` extension method.

 ```c#
 IEnumerable<Person> skipTwo = people.Skip(2); //Will ignore Eric and Steve in the list of people